Elizabethcase/TetonsGlaciationManuscript/manuscript.md

 These walls provide both steep surfaces for snow to accumulate and avalanche from, and protect the glacier from wind scouring.

 While changes to nearby glaciers have been studied and well documented [@doi:10.3133/fs20193068; @doi:10.1080/02723646.1991.10642421; @doi: https://doi.org/10.1016/S1040-6182(96)00026-2], the Teton Range glaciers have been relatively understudied.
 This builds on surveys by Fryxell [@doi:doi.org/10.1086/624317], Reed (1964, 1965), Reynolds et al. (2012), and Edmunds et al. [@doi:10/bxswd8].
-Much of this archive has either not been published (Reynolds), not been peer-reviewed (Fryxell 1935, Reed 1964, Reed 1965, Reynolds 2012), or did not include the data used or generated by the study (Fryxell 1935, Edmunds 2012).
+Much of this archive has either not been published (Reynolds), not been peer-reviewed (Fryxell 1935, Reed 1964, Reed 1965, Reynolds 2012), and/or did not publish the data used or generated by the study (Fryxell 1935, Edmunds 2012).
 This paper aims to collect and publish qualitative and quantitative records of glacial change in the Tetons over the last 150-170 years, from the end of the LIA to 2021, including moraine and trimline outlines for the 11 remaining named glaciers, in situ data collected by the park service between 2016 and 2021, and updated applied methods for generating digital elevation models applied across all 11 glaciers.

 ## Little Ice Age Glacial Geology

-Little Ice Age (LIA) moraines were digitized primarily from 1m resolution LiDAR imagery (CITE, 2014) with a hillshade applied (QGIS), and aided by NAIP imagery from 2019 (CITE) and a combined imagery product from Google.
+Little Ice Age (LIA) moraines were digitized primarily from 1m resolution LiDAR imagery (CITE, 2014) with a hillshade applied (QGIS), and aided by NAIP imagery from 2019 (CITE) and a combined imagery product (CITE).
-No LIA moraines have been dated in the park to our knowledge; however, there is little ambiguity between LIA and LGM moraines: LIA moraines are found far upvalley of dated moraines from the Last Glacial Maximum  [@doi:10.1016/j.quascirev.2007.12.005].
+To our knowledge, no LIA moraines have been dated in the park; however, there is little ambiguity between LIA and LGM moraines: LIA moraines are found far upvalley of dated moraines from the Last Glacial Maximum  [@doi:10.1016/j.quascirev.2007.12.005].
 In the Teton Range, LGM deglaciation began around 13.8ka and finished by 11.5ka according to lake sediment records [@doi:10.1016/j.quascirev.2016.02.024].

+Reed (1964) states that photographs by O. Owen (unable to be located) showed Teton glacier had already retreated 10-20 feet from the moraine crest by 1898.
+Fryxell 1935
 [sentence about early Teton glacier research] [sentence about Frithof Fryxell's paper]
 [sentence about fred ayers 1930s photography]